mofosyne/vscode-quickcalc/README.md

 ## Contribute

 Got suggestions or found a bug?
 [Open an issue](https://github.com/mofosyne/vscode-quickcalc/issues) on our GitHub repository.
 Contributions via pull requests are very welcome!

+## Acknowledgements

+- Math.js: For the core mathematical functions.

 ## License